mmomtchev/magickwand.js/README.md

 npm install magickwand.js --build-wasm-from-source --enable-conan
 ```

-Currently, you need to have EMSDK installed and activated in your environment.
-A future version might get it automatically from `conan`.

-`conan` is required when building to WASM because it is unlikely that you will have system-installed WASM-version libraries that ImageMagick will detect and use.
+`conan` is required when building to WASM because it provides `emsdk` and because it is unlikely that you will have system-installed WASM-version libraries that ImageMagick will detect and use.
+You can override the `emscripten` used by setting `EMCC` and `EMCXX` environment variables to the full path of a custom `emsdk` installation.

 Or to build a minimal version that excludes many optional dependencies: